 What are the differences between staying in a resort and staying on a local island?

 The number one difference, in my opinion, is that in a resort you can drink alcohol and wear bikinis whereas local islands are dry and bikinis are only acceptable in designated areas such as “bikini beaches”.
 Local islands will have a slower pace of island life and a relaxed attitude to customer service.
-Visiting local islands are the cheap alternative to staying in an expensive resort.
+Spending your Maldives trip on local islands is the best budget stay in the Maldives.
+Visiting local islands are by far the cheapest alternative to staying in an expensive resort.
 Resorts can cost anywhere from $300 a night up to $18,000 a night!
 Local islands have the same natural beauty of the Maldives like white sand beaches and clear, turquoise waters.
-The benefits are also more choice of places to stay, restaurants, shops and dive centres meaning there is more competition and prices are extremely cheap.
+The benefits are also more choice of places to stay, budget Maldives accommodation, choice of restaurants, shops and dive centres meaning there is more competition and prices are extremely cheap.

 Drinking alcohol on local islands